dr0l3/dr0l3.github.io/_posts/2023-01-30-scaling-software-team-productivity.md

 Writing this as a series of war stories might leak more detail than preferred by some people and I don't want that.
 Instead we will try to derive the problems from first principles with the occational sprinkled anecdote.
+From the anecdotes one might get the impression that the places I worked at were a bit of a mess.
+It's important to understand that many of the problems referenced started out as complete non-problems, but only became problems as we scaled.
+Many problems are inherently easier at small scale and exponential scaling is not intuitive.
 If you are interested in more details then beer is your friend :)

 This makes the post quite a lot longer, but also gives insights into some of the fundamental forces that control scaling journeys.